NbtKmy/pdf-to-mxl-converter/README.md

-# pdf-to-mxl-converter
+# image-to-mxl-converter
-This app converts a pdf file (music note image) into a .mxl-file with Audiveris.
+This app converts a pdf file (music note image) into a .mxl-file with [Audiveris (stable version)] (https://github.com/Audiveris/audiveris).
 I've used the Docker image [toprock/audiveris] (https://hub.docker.com/r/toprock/audiveris') (slightly changed).
 This conversion process takes several minutes (and i recommend to use only a very small pdf file).
 So keep calm & be patient...

 ## Requirements